yamadashy/repopack/README.md

 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 It is perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.

-## Important Notice: Project Renamed to Repomix
+## 📢 Important Notice: Project Renamed to Repomix

 > [!NOTE]
 > Due to legal considerations, this project has been renamed from "Repopack" to "Repomix".
+Only the name is changing; Repomix all functionality and maintainer @yamadashy remain the same.
 > We are committed to ensuring a smooth transition for all users.

 ### Migration Guide